 My interests are centred around experiences of mental distress and how people communicate those experiences; particularly in relation to policy and practice.
 The need to address the inequalities experienced by individuals living with mental distress has been the key motivator for my continuing professional and academic development.
 I am enthusiastic about public involvement in research and knowledge communication.
 I support CHAD projects as a research assistant by conducting data collection and qualitative analysis; recently working on projects about Women’s support services in Stoke-on-Trent and NHS Health Checks (for cardiovascular disease prevention).
 I also manage the CHAD twitter profile and blog.

 I have a BSc in Psychology and an MSc in Applied Research both from Staffordshire University and I began my PhD with the Centre of Health and Development in 2019.
 My research focuses on experiences of suicide risk assessments in primary care settings.
 This involves working with experts by experience, both health care practitioners and people who have accessed care and experienced the assessments, to shape the projects and to bring their perspective into the development of guidelines for improvements.

-My research is being conducted in the UK and Ireland, and as part of my PhD I am undertaking Public and Patient Involvement (PPI) where I work in partnership with patients with a lived experience of chronic pain to inform my research.
+Her research is being conducted in the UK and Ireland, and as part of her PhD she is undertaking Public and Patient Involvement (PPI) where she works in partnership with patients with a lived experience of chronic pain to inform her research.

-I am also a subcommittee lead for the development of a therapeutic garden in a community garden project in Ireland, where I work with local stakeholders to support the delivery of nature-based interventions for those with a lived experience of mental and physical ill-health within the community.
+She is also a subcommittee lead for the development of a therapeutic garden in a community garden project in Ireland, where she works with local stakeholders to support the delivery of nature-based interventions for those with a lived experience of mental and physical ill-health within the community.